Going to college is an exciting time for everyone. Picking a college and choosing a major… Why not think of a bigger picture and look overseas?

 Trinity College – Dublin City (Ireland Capitol)

-- An SAT score of minimum 1290 on any two Reading, Writing or Math
+An SAT score of a minimum of 1290 on any two Reading, Writing, or Math

 Some Irish colleges (UCD) can be processed through the Common App (or direct)

-The UCD school of Medicine, Physiotherapy and Vetinary have a different application process, either directly to the college or through a North American agent.
-Applications open for Irish colleges at the start of October (Direct), Common App – mid September if applicable.
+The UCD School of Medicine, Physiotherapy, and Veterinary has a different application process, either directly to the college or through a North American agent.
+Applications open for Irish colleges at the start of October (Direct), Common App – mid-September if applicable.

 Applying to the UK Universities is done through UCAS (University and Colleges Admissions Service) before January 15.
 There is a cost involved.
-For all courses to Oxford or Cambridge or most medical courses the deadline is October 15.
+For all courses at Oxford or Cambridge or most medical courses, the deadline is October 15.
 Most also require a personal essay.
-Since the 1 January 2021, the UK has now an immigration points system.
+Since 1 January 2021, the UK has now an immigration points system.
 You also need a student visa (Tier 4).
 In order to acquire this, you need to supply the following:

 South African applicants apply to specific schools that you are interested in.